Criminal Justice Undergraduate Course Descriptions

 or “Unsatisfactory.”
 Supervised, practical experience in an appropriate criminal

-justice agency; an opportunity for students to demonstrate maturity and judgements to
+justice agency; an opportunity for students to demonstrate maturity and judgments to

 discover the integration between theory and practice.